beginDevSci/longitudinal-dev/content/guides/lgcm-pilot.md

 ## Common Pitfalls

-Before applying LGCM to your data, be aware of these frequent misinterpretations.
+Before applying LGCM, be aware of these frequent misinterpretations.

-### "Everyone improved" (ignoring slope variance)

-**Mistake:** Mean slope = 2, so you conclude everyone improved.

-**Reality:** If slope SD = 2, roughly 16% have slopes ≤ 0 (no improvement or decline).
-Always report variance alongside the mean—individual differences are the point of LGCM.
+**Ignoring slope variance** — Concluding "everyone improved" because mean slope = 2. *Reality:* If slope SD = 2, roughly 16% have slopes ≤ 0.
+Always report variance alongside the mean.

-### "High starters declined" (misreading intercept-slope correlation)

-**Mistake:** Negative I-S correlation means people who started high got worse.

-**Reality:** Negative correlation means high starters *grew slower*, not that they declined.
-To determine direction, combine the correlation with the slope mean.
-If mean slope = 3 and r = -0.30, high starters still improved—just less steeply.
+**Misreading intercept-slope correlation** — Assuming negative correlation means high starters declined. *Reality:* Negative correlation means high starters *grew slower*, not that they declined.
+Combine with slope mean to interpret direction.

-### Confusing the average trajectory with individual patterns

-**Mistake:** "The model shows steady linear improvement"—implying everyone follows this pattern.

-**Reality:** The mean trajectory summarizes the group, but individual trajectories can look wildly different.
-Some people may decline while the average rises.
-Plot individual trajectories (spaghetti plots) alongside the mean to avoid overgeneralizing.
+**Confusing means with individuals** — Stating "the model shows steady improvement" as if everyone follows this pattern. *Reality:* The mean trajectory summarizes the group; individual trajectories can look wildly different.
+Plot spaghetti plots alongside the mean.

-### Assuming good fit proves the model is "correct"

-**Mistake:** RMSEA < .06 and CFI > .95, so the linear model must be the true data-generating process.

-**Reality:** Good fit means the model is *plausible*, not *correct*.
+**Equating good fit with truth** — Assuming RMSEA < .06 proves the model is correct. *Reality:* Good fit means *plausible*, not *true*.
 Multiple models can fit the same data.
-Good fit doesn't rule out nonlinear patterns, omitted variables, or alternative specifications.
-Always compare alternative models (quadratic, piecewise) rather than accepting the first one that fits.

-### Misinterpreting the intercept after recentering
+Always compare alternatives (quadratic, piecewise).

-**Mistake:** You recenter time at midpoint (loadings: -2, -1, 0, 1, 2) but interpret the intercept as "baseline."

-**Reality:** The intercept always refers to where time = 0 in your coding.
-After midpoint centering, the intercept represents expected score at Wave 3, not Wave 1.
-Match your interpretation to your time coding—or you'll misattribute effects to the wrong time point.
+**Misinterpreting recentered intercepts** — Recentering time at midpoint but still interpreting the intercept as "baseline." *Reality:* The intercept refers to wherever time = 0 in your coding.
+Match interpretation to your time coding.

+**Ignoring residual autocorrelation** — Assuming residuals are independent across time without checking. *Reality:* Large modification indices or poor fit may indicate carryover effects.
+Check modification indices; consider autoregressive structures if needed.

+**Overfitting with too few time points** — Fitting a quadratic model with 4 waves (0 df) and concluding "quadratic growth." *Reality:* Just-identified models fit perfectly by construction—there's no test of fit.
+Ensure positive degrees of freedom.

+**Ignoring the missing data mechanism** — Using FIML and assuming everything is fine. *Reality:* FIML assumes MAR.
+If dropout depends on unobserved values (MNAR), estimates may be biased.
+Examine who drops out; include auxiliary variables; conduct sensitivity analyses.

+**Over-interpreting non-significant variance** — Slope variance p = .08, so "everyone changes at the same rate." *Reality:* You may be underpowered; p = .08 isn't strong evidence of zero.
+Report the estimate and confidence interval, not just the p-value.

+**Forgetting to look at the data** — Jumping straight to modeling without visualization. *Reality:* You might miss outliers, nonlinearity, subgroups, or data errors.
+Always plot spaghetti plots first.

 ---